-Sensex being democratic in size and including different sectors
+Sensex being democratic in size and including different sectors b Is the dominance of financials and information technology in the Sensex, a cause of concern?

 The prime mover of the economy has shifted from agriculture to services.
 Almost 60 percent of Indian GDP is attributable to the services sector.
 The number of Sensex firms in manufacturing has reduced while those in services have increased between 1988 and 2019.
 Today's Sensex is not only composed of a larger number of sectors but is also far more democratic in terms of the size of companies.